keishon104/Annual_Income_Calculation/ReadMe.txt

 This program was referenced from FAMU intro to computer programming course COP3014C.
-I intend on using these projects as a way to learn and demostrate my understanding using a particular language, algorithm, framework, etc.
+I intend on using these projects as a way to learn and demonstrate my understanding using a particular language, algorithm, framework, etc.

-Link to the actual project: http://www.cis.famu.edu/~cop3014cjoe/Homeworks/spring2017_PROG1_HowMuch12
+Link to the actual assignment: http://www.cis.famu.edu/~cop3014cjoe/Homeworks/spring2017_PROG1_HowMuch12

 --------------------------------------------------------------------------------------------------------------------------------